bscheibe/sdotcomv2/README.md

 =================================
 1. Open terminal (or if already open type `cd`)
 2. Type `cd roadmunkWebsite`
+3. Type `git pull production` **(Do this step only if you want to update your local code with the code from the online repo)**
-3. Type `node server.js` (runs the server on your local host)
+4. Type `node server.js` (runs the server on your local host)
-4. copy and paste `http://localhost:3030` into your browser and you good to go
+5. copy and paste `http://localhost:3030` into your browser and you good to go

 Adding a New Page
 ====================